ilumn/MarketForecast/README.md

 Stock Price Prediction Model
 This project is a machine learning-based stock price prediction model that uses historical stock price data for prediction.
 The model uses various technical indicators and XGBoost, a gradient boosting algorithm, to make predictions.
 This README provides an overview of the project's structure and functionality.

-dashboard: Will eventually contain a web dashboard for viewing graphs.
+dashboard`: Will eventually contain a web dashboard for viewing graphs.
 data: Data directory where historical stock price data is stored.
 database: Directory for database-related files such as moving the historical data to a database.
 models: Directory to store numerous trained machine learning models mostly all very minor parameter tweaks from optimization.